totten/loco/doc/about.md

-It does have an issue -- on OSX/Ubuntu, there's no mechanism for starting and stopping nix-based services, such as Redis or MySQL.  (*That gets into NixOS and NixOps -- which, as near as I can tell, would pose the same issue as Docker on OSX.*) You have to run each command manually (or setup a local process management script).
-I like how `docker-compose` handles this problem: create a project with its own YAML file; start+stop the project; stitch together the services with environment-variables.
-I just need it to run local processes (without the Docker bits).
+It does have an issue -- on OSX/Ubuntu, there's no mechanism for starting and stopping nix-based services, such as Redis or MySQL.  (*That gets into NixOS and NixOps -- which, as near as I can tell, would pose the same issue as Docker on OSX.*) You have to run each command manually... or write some custom launch scripts.
+I've been using a custom launch script, but its design started to break-down as I worked on more interesting compositions.

+`docker-compose` handles this problem nicely: create a project with its own YAML file; start+stop the project; stitch together the services with environment-variables.
+I just need it to run a little differently...  skip the Docker-Linux abstractions and use bog-standard local processes instead.
 Hence, the "local-compose" (`loco`).

 ## Critical Comparison